jmgjmg/MSMBle/README.md

 If  SensorTag services are found, an activity can be launched to visualise the state of the buttons, ambient temperature (IR Temperature sensor) and humidity from the SensorTag.

+If Tethercell service is found, an activity can be launched to change the state (OFF/ON) of the Tethercell battery and visualise its characterisctics

 This application has been tested on a Google Nexus 7 (2013 edition)

 Free aplication available for download from Google Play: